Call for Session Proposals

 At the completion of this activity, participants should be able to:

-- Discuss changing incentives for Medicare Part D plan coverage of Drug Price Negotiation Program (DPNP)-selected drugs and therapeutic alternatives (TAs) as maximum fair prices go into effect and their potential impact on benefit design and patient access.
+1. Discuss changing incentives for Medicare Part D plan coverage of Drug Price Negotiation Program (DPNP)-selected drugs and therapeutic alternatives (TAs) as maximum fair prices go into effect and their potential impact on benefit design and patient access.

-- Identify the potential impact of the DPNP on 340B margin and the likely impacts for patients at 340B covered entities.
+2. Identify the potential impact of the DPNP on 340B margin and the likely impacts for patients at 340B covered entities.

-- Describe early signals of overall changes to Medicare Part D formulary coverage amidst the IRA’s Part D benefit redesign.
+3. Describe early signals of overall changes to Medicare Part D formulary coverage amidst the IRA’s Part D benefit redesign.

-Please provide a list of confirmed faculty for the session.
-These faculty members agree to speak at ANNUAL 2026 and are available during the conference dates.
+Please provide the confirmed faculty with their place of employment and a short bio.
+These faculty members agree to speak at NEXUS 2026 and are available during the conference dates.
 AMCP will not review or accept proposals where faculty have been invited, but not confirmed.
+The faculty members proposed should have a balanced view and include a managed care perspective.

 Indicate the three top takeaways for advancing the practice of managed care pharmacy.
+This should not be a repeat of the learning objectives.

 DEADLINE

-Proposals must be submitted no later than 11:59 pm PT on Wednesday, November 5, 2025
+Proposals must be submitted no later than 11:59 pm PT on Monday, May 11, 2026

 EVALUATION OF PROPOSALS